 Preparing your Child for the Future

 To summarize, ABA is an effective strategy across the spectrum of autism.
 Many studies show that ABA is effective in decreasing inferior behavior and teaching new skills.
 Intensive, one-on-one ABA can reduce the need for specialized services in adulthood.

-Helping Hands Therapeutic Services, Inc. is here to help you find the peace of mind that your child is on the right track.
+Helping Hands ABA is here to help you find the peace of mind that your child is on the right track.
 Please contact us for more information.